eugeniomorocho/AWSinference/README.md

 # 🔍 FastAPI + Machine Learning + HTML Form

-A simple API built with **FastAPI** to serve predictions from a Machine Learning model (Scikit-learn or Keras).
+A simple API built with **FastAPI** to serve predictions from a Machine Learning model (Scikit-learn or Keras) hosted in Amazon Web Services (AWS).
 It includes a basic HTML form to input data and display the model's prediction in a web interface.

 ## 🚀 Run the App